pranavkaruvally/PageRankProject/README.md

 python3 manage.py runserver 8001
 ```

-## Adding the websites to repertoire
+## Adding the websites to the repertoire
 In the browser open up `127.0.0.1:8000/scrape` (Open up the corresponding url if `internet` server started on another `ip` or `port`)
 Click on the button on the top left corner and this will find the websites present in the internet.